-Backgrounds and textures may be any image file that ON1 Photo RAW 2018 can open including JPEG, TIFF, raw or Photoshop files.
+Backgrounds and textures may be any image file that Photo RAW can open, including JPEG, TIFF, raw or Photoshop files.
 Border files must have a large central area that is transparent, so only files that support transparency, such as PNG, can be imported as borders.
+LUTs can be in either .3DL or .CUBE format.

-NOTE: Presets are managed separately inside the Develop and Effects modules, and if you download an .ONP (preset) file, you can simply double-click on it to install it.
-For more information, see the Presets section of this guide, starting on page 83.
+NOTE: If you download an .ONPreset or .ONP file (for use with Develop or Effects), you can simply double-click on it to install it.
+For more information, see the Presets section of this guide, starting on page 85.